devopsleigh/k3s-lab/README.md

 ## Prerequisites

 - A Linux host to use as an Ansible server, separate to the cluster
-  - This example uses Ubuntu - this is important because installing Ansible is different on different distros
+  - This example uses Ubuntu - this is important because installing Ansible differs by distro
   - Tested using Ubuntu 18.04 on WSL
 - Basic configuration of the RPi boards
   - Flash Raspbian Lite